 \paragraph{Single-Event vs. Multi-Event.} We divide the test set into a single-event set, containing documents with just one event record, and a multi-event set, containing others, to show the extreme difficulty when \textit{arguments-scattering} meets \textit{multi-event}.
 Table~\ref{tab:single_multi} shows F1 scores for different scenarios.
 Although Doc2EDAG still maintains the highest extraction performance for all cases, the multi-event set is extremely challenging as the extraction performance of all models drops significantly.
-Especially, GreedyDec, with no mechanism for the \textit{multi-event} challenge, decreases most drastically due to no mechanism to generate multiple event records.
+Especially, GreedyDec, with no mechanism for the \textit{multi-event} challenge, decreases most drastically.
 DCFEE-O decreases less, but is still far away from Doc2EDAG.
-We can observe that on the multi-event set, Doc2EDAG with the document-level end-to-end modeling increases by $17.7$ F1 scores over DCFEE-O, the best baseline, on average.
+On the multi-event set, Doc2EDAG increases by $17.7$ F1 scores over DCFEE-O, the best baseline, on average.

 \paragraph{Ablation Tests.} To demonstrate key designs of Doc2EDAG, we conduct ablation tests by evaluating four variants: 1)~\textit{-PathMem}, removing the memory mechanism used during the EDAG generation, 2)~\textit{-SchSamp}, dropping the scheduled sampling strategy during training, 3)~\textit{-DocEnc}, removing the Transformer module used for document-level entity encoding, and 4)~\textit{-NegCW}, keeping the negative class weight as $1$ when doing path-expanding classifications.
 From Table~\ref{tab:ablation_study}, we can observe that 1)~the memory mechanism is of prime importance, as removing it can result in the most drastic performance declines, over $10$ F1 scores on four event types except for the ER type whose MER is very low on the test set; 2)~the scheduled sampling strategy that alleviates the mismatch of entity candidates for event table filling between training and inference also contributes greatly, improving by $5$ F1 scores on average; 3)~the document-level entity encoding that enhances global entity representations contributes $2.1$ F1 scores on average; 4)~the larger negative class weight to penalize false positive path expanding can also make slight but stable contributions for all event types.

-\paragraph{Case Studies.} Taking the document shown in Figure~\ref{fig:pledge_example} as an example, Doc2EDAG successfully generate the correct EDAG, as shown in Figure~\ref{fig:edag_example}, while DCFEE inevitably makes many mistakes even if identifying key sentences correctly.
-Moreover, we include another three different case studies in the appendix, which can intuitively illustrate the superiority of Doc2EDAG further.
+\paragraph{Case Studies.} Let us follow the example in Figure~\ref{fig:pledge_example}, Doc2EDAG can successfully recover the correct EDAG, while DCFEE inevitably makes many mistakes even with a perfect SEE model, as discussed in the introduction.
+Due to the space limit, we leave another three fine-grained case studies to the appendix.